ricmmartins/fasthack-linux/Coach/Solution-12.md

 `student@vm01:~$ sudo cp ~/default /etc/nginx/sites-enabled/default`

-`student@vm01:~$ sudo systemctl restart php7.4-fpm`
+`student@vm01:~$ sudo systemctl restart php8.3-fpm`

 `student@vm01:~$ sudo systemctl restart nginx`

-Remember to open port 80 on NSG
+Remember to open port 80 in your firewall or cloud security group

 ### Advanced challenge

 To add SSL we will use [Certbot](https://certbot.eff.org/) to get a certificate from [Let's Encrypt](https://letsencrypt.org/).
 Here are the steps you need to follow:

-* Ensure you have a valid domain with an A record pointing to the Virtual Machine Public IP.
-A valid domain with an A register defined is a pre-requisite for Certbot.
-You can use Azure App Service Domains to get a domain.
+* Ensure you have a valid domain with an A record pointing to the server's public IP.
+A valid domain with an A record defined is a prerequisite for Certbot.
+If using Azure, you can use Azure App Service Domains to get a domain.

 * After addressing the previous step, you must adjust your Nginx config file `/etc/nginx/sites-enabled/default` setting the **server_name** directive to point to the name of your domain.
 Eg: